weibeld/webdesign-expanding-search-bar/README.md

 ## Contributing

 Tests of these implementations with various platforms and web browsers are welcome!
-If you encounter incompatibilities or have suggestions, please create an [issue](https://github.com/weibeld/webdesign-expanding-search-bar/issues) or [pull request](https://github.com/weibeld/webdesign-expanding-search-bar/pulls).
+If you discover incompatibilities or have suggestions, please create an [issue](https://github.com/weibeld/webdesign-expanding-search-bar/issues) or [pull request](https://github.com/weibeld/webdesign-expanding-search-bar/pulls).

 ## References